GallagherSecurity/cc-rest-docs/training/README.md

 4. The server looks for the API key in the authorization header and finds the matching REST Client (footnote:  capitalised to mean the configuration item in Command Centre, not the REST client software on the other end of the TCP connection) in the database.
-If it cannot find one, it will raise an alarm ‘A REST connection was attempted with an invalid API key’.
+If it cannot find one, it will raise an alarm 'A REST connection was attempted with an invalid API key'.

-5. If you did not disable pinned client certificates in the server properties (Web Services tab), or if you are running 8.50 and the REST Client item has a thumbprint on it (in the API Key tab), it checks the thumbprint of the request’s certificate against the one on the REST Client item.
-If it does not match, it responds with a 401 and raises an alarm ‘A REST connection was attempted with an invalid client certificate’.
-The server does not check the client certificate’s chain of trust.
+5. If you did not disable pinned client certificates in the server properties (Web Services tab), or if you are running 8.50 and the REST Client item has a thumbprint on it (in the API Key tab), it checks the thumbprint of the request's certificate against the one on the REST Client item.
+If it does not match, it responds with a 401 and raises an alarm 'A REST connection was attempted with an invalid client certificate'.
+The server does not check the client certificate's chain of trust.
 [Another section](#client-side-certificates)) has all the details of why you would want your server to check client certificates and how to create them.

-6. It checks the source host’s IP number against the REST Client item’s IP filters.
-If it does not match, it responds with a 401 and raises an alarm ‘A REST connection was refused because of the connecting IP address does not match the IP filter on the REST Client ‘_name of your REST Client_’’.
+6. It checks the source host's IP number against the REST Client item's IP filters.
+If it does not match, it responds with a 401 and raises an alarm 'A REST connection was refused because of the connecting IP address does not match the IP filter on the REST Client '_name of your REST Client_''.

 7. It checks that it has a license for the controller that will handle the request.
-If it does not, it sends a 403 response containing the string ‘Feature not licensed’.
+If it does not, it sends a 403 response containing the string 'Feature not licensed'.

-8. It creates a new session for the operator, if there isn’t one ready, then compares what the request is asking for against the REST Client’s operator’s privileges from the session.
+8. It creates a new session for the operator, if there isn't one ready, then compares what the request is asking for against the REST Client's operator's privileges from the session.
 If the privileges do not allow the operation that the client requested, the server will respond with a 400-level error and a message in the body.